neicnordic/endit/README.md

 # Contributors

-This project existed for approximately 10 years before it added to GitHub, with contributions from:
+This project existed for approximately 10 years before it was added to GitHub, with contributions from:

 * Mattias Wadenstein <maswan@hpc2n.umu.se>